FFranza/NCC-Computer-Projects/README.md

-# NCC-Computer-Club-Projects
+# NCC Computer Club Projects
 The Main Repository for the NCC Computer Club.
 All projects done over the year will be committed into here.

-Club GitHub Repository Guidelines
+## Club GitHub Repository Guidelines
 Welcome to our club's GitHub repository!
 This space is where we collaborate and store our code, projects, and documentation.
 To ensure smooth and productive cooperation, we've outlined some common etiquette and guidelines for proper usage of this repository.

 ## Table of Contents